Infrared and Raman Spectroscopy

 Key Features

+- Pairs generalized IR and Raman spectra of functional groups with tables and text

-- Theory illustrated and explained with over 100 fully interpreted high quality FT-IR and FT-Raman spectra (4 cm-1 resolution)
+- Includes over 150 fully interpreted, high quality IR and Raman reference spectra

-- Selected problems at the end of chapters and 44 unknown IR and Raman spectra to test readers understanding (with a corresponding answer key)
+- Contains fifty-four unknown IR and Raman spectra, with a corresponding answer key

 Readership